 In February 2007 in conjunction with Greater Southern Health MCCR successfully applied for a NSW Cancer Institute Health Services Innovation Grant.
 This grant has covered many of the setup costs for the unit including providing training for local nurses, upskilling in oncology treatment at Canberra Hospital.

-MCCR expresses profound appreciation to all the individuals and organisations from the Monaro who have so generously supported MCCR over the years and especially for the recent, overwhelming financial and emotional support for the oncology unit.
-Because of this support MCCR has been able to honour its commitment to equip and furnish the unit.
-Together the Cooma Health Service and MCCR have completed the renovation of B Level into a modern oncology facility for people in our district.
+mcCr expresses profound appreciation to all the individuals and organisations from the Monaro who have so generously supported mcCr over the years and especially for the recent, overwhelming financial and emotional support for the oncology unit.
+Because of this support mcCr were able to honour its commitment to equip and furnish the unit.
+Together the Cooma Health Service and mcCr completed the renovation of B Level and turned it into a modern oncology facility for people in our district.

 The opening of the Oncology Unit on 17th September 2007.

 Sue Litchfield, the mcCr president at the time of the opening addressing those present.